jamieklassen/demo/README.md

 Docker-compose.

 ## Setup
-In the `infra/` folder, run `make up`.
+Run `make up`.
 Note that for links between Jenkins and Sonarqube to work properly, you will likely have to add a line like
 ```
 127.0.0.1	sonarqube